leducp/KickCAT/README.md

   cmake .. -DCMAKE_BUILD_TYPE=Release
   ```

-## Simulator
+### Simulator
 To start a network simulator, you can either create a virtual ethernet pair (on Linux you can use the helper script 'create_virtual_ethernet.sh') or use a real network interface by using two computer or two interfaces on the same computer.
 Note: the simulator has to be started first

 ## Slave stack
-The slave counterpart of the stack is currently under development.
-For now it is in a POC state with a running example on the arduino due board with the easycat shield.
-Follow the readme in the `slave_stack/examples/arduino` folder for the building and uploading information.
+A simple slave stack is under development.
+A working example based on Nuttx RTOS and tested on arduino due + easycat Lan9252 shield is available in `examples/slave/nuttx_lan9252`.
+Follow the readme in `boards/arduino_due` for insight about how to setup and build the slave stack.

+### Current state:

+- Can go from INIT to PRE-OP to SAFE-OP to OP with proper verification for each transition.
+- Can read and write PI
+- Supports ESC Lan9252 through SPI.
+- Tools available to flash/dump eeprom from ESC.

+### TODO

+- Test coverage
+- Integrate slave stack in the simulation
+- Cover all the ESM state transitions (going back from OP to other states)
+- Support a second ESC driver (ie: xmc4800)
+- Implement mailbox protocols.
+- Allow more than 2 PI sync manager. (multipdo)
+- DC support.
+- Improve error reporting through AL_STATUS and AL_STATUS_CODE

+- ci to test the cross compilation build ?

 ## Release procedure